nelsonrojasn/pin/README.md

 If you love PHP, but not the complexity of a massive framework, I've created Pin for simplify myself and my future works.

-Pin requires PHP 7.0 or greater.
+Pin requires PHP 7.0 at least.

 I try to explain it in a few steps